nicolaslopezj/meteor-apollo-accounts/README.md

 import { loginWithPassword, userId, setTokenStore} from 'meteor-apollo-accounts'

-// Then you'll need to define a TokenStore for your user data using setTokenStore : setTokenStore({
+// Then you'll have to define a TokenStore for your user data using setTokenStore (for instance when your component is mounted) : setTokenStore({
   set: async function ({userId, token, tokenExpires}) {
     await AsyncStorage.setItem('Meteor.userId', userId)